Schema Markup

 Monitoring Rich Result Performance with Search Appearance

-It's best to select a specific Search Appearance rather than Rich Results overall.
+It's best to select a specific Search Appearance you would like to assess.

 If the pages weren’t previously receiving rich results, you’ll likely see a steep increase from zero.
 Comparing the clicks and impressions from these reports to those of the overall “Performance on Search Results” allows you to see what percentage of clicks and impressions can be attributed to rich results.